dzhumadilov/dzhumadilov/README.md

-- 👋 Hi, I’m @dzhumadilov and I'm Java Software Engineer at JKS "[First Credit Bureau](https://www.1cb.kz/)"
+- 👋 Hi, I’m Daulet Zhumadilov and I'm Java Software Engineer at JKS "[First Credit Bureau](https://www.1cb.kz/)"
-- 👀 I’m interested in Java programming and android mobile app development
+- 👀 I’m interested in Java programming and Android mobile app development
-- 🌱 I’m currently learning new programming languages sush as Golang, Dart
+- 🌱 I’m currently learning new programming languages such as Golang, Dart
 <!---
 - 💞️ I’m looking to collaborate on ...
 --->